Aromatherapy Essential Oils Benefits & Risks

-What is Aromatherapy?
+What is aromatherapy?

-- Aromatherapy is the use of essential oils from plants (flowers, herbs, or trees) as therapy to improve physical, mental, and spiritual well-being.
+- Aromatherapy is the use of essential oils from plants (flowers, herbs, or trees) as a therapy to improve physical, mental, and spiritual well-being.

 - Aromatherapy may be used with other complementary treatments as well as with standard treatments to manage symptoms.